 Develop and Evaluate Integration and Interoperability (I&I) Solution Strategies

-Definitions: Integration is merging or combining two or more components or configuration items into a higher level system element, and ensuring that the logical and physical interfaces are satisfied and the integrated system satisfies its intended purpose .
+Definitions: Integration is the merging or combining of two or more components or configuration items into a higher level system element and ensuring that the logical and physical interfaces are satisfied and that the integrated system satisfies its intended purpose .
 Interoperability is "the capability to communicate, execute programs, or transfer data among various functional units" such that the user needs "little or no knowledge of the unique characteristics of those units" .

 Keywords: integration, interfaces, interoperability, system(s)

-MITRE SE Roles & Expectations: MITRE systems engineers (SEs) are expected to be able to develop and evaluate integration and interoperability (I&I) solution strategies for the program they support and the enterprises of which their system is a part.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to develop and evaluate integration and interoperability (I&I) solution strategies for the program they support and the enterprises of which their system is a part.
 They are expected to take a broad view of I&I, including technical, organizational, operational, and environmental issues and interactions across systems.
 In general, the MITRE SE "owns" the overall I&I problem space.

-Integration and interoperability co-exist with each other.
-To be successful at integrating two or more elements requires the elements to be interoperable.
-The elements must co-exist at both the physical and functional levels to be interoperable, and various communication or interface standards must be adhered to.
-These can be as simple as a 120-volt AC outlet, or as complex as the Transmission Control Protocol and the Internet Protocol that control the exchange of information on a computer network.
+Integration and interoperability co-exist.
+To be successful at integrating two or more elements requires that the elements be interoperable.
+The elements must co-exist at both the physical and functional levels to be interoperable, and adherence to various communication or interface standards is required.
+These can be as simple as a 120-volt AC outlet or as complex as the Transmission Control Protocol and the Internet Protocol that control the exchange of information on a computer network.

 I&I of information technology (IT)–intensive systems is increasingly important as the concept "the network is the computer" becomes a reality.
 Almost all products in service today, from televisions to jet aircraft, are either wholly or partially controlled by computers, and therefore I&I strategies for IT-intensive systems require an understanding of two forms of interoperability:

-- Syntactic Interoperability: If two or more systems are capable of communicating and exchanging data, they are exhibiting syntactic interoperability.
+- Syntactic Interoperability: Two or more systems that can communicate and exchange data are exhibiting syntactic interoperability.
 Specified data formats, communication protocols, and the like are fundamental.
 In general, Extensible Markup Language or Structured Query Language standards provide syntactic interoperability.
 Syntactical interoperability is required for any attempts of further interoperability.

-- Semantic Interoperability: Beyond the ability of two or more computer systems to exchange information, semantic interoperability is the ability to automatically interpret the information exchanged meaningfully and accurately to produce useful results as defined by the end users of both systems.
-To achieve semantic interoperability, both sides must agree to a common information exchange reference model, whether it is one used only by themselves or, preferably, a standard model that has been agreed on by a community, so additional interoperability with other systems in the community can be facilitated.
+- Semantic Interoperability: Beyond the ability of two or more computer systems to exchange information, semantic interoperability is the ability to automatically and meaningfully interpret the information exchanged and to accurately produce useful results as defined by the end users of both systems.
+To achieve semantic interoperability, both sides must agree to a common information exchange reference model—either one only they use or, preferably, a standard model that a community has agreed on—in order to facilitate additional interoperability with other systems in the community.
 Regardless, the content of the information exchange requests is unambiguously defined: what is sent is the same as what is understood.

 I&I solution strategies must be scrutinized to ensure they satisfy program cost and schedule constraints.
 Other considerations, such as contract structure, implications to other systems (both the systems that directly interface to the system(s) impacted by the strategies and those that are indirectly impacted), probability of success, and risks must be factored into the evaluation.
-(A number of articles cover subjects relevant to strategy formulation under the Acquisition Program Planning and Program Acquisition Strategy Formulation topics in the Acquisition Systems Engineering section of the Systems Engineering Guide.)
+(Several articles cover subjects relevant to strategy formulation under the Acquisition Program Planning and Program Acquisition Strategy Formulation topics in the SEG's Acquisition Systems Engineering section.)